ryanfelipe8/companion-module-greengo-intercom/companion/HELP.md

 ##### Prerequisites

-- Green-GO device using at least [firmware](https://manual.greengoconnect.com/en/release-notes/firmware/) v5.0.3.0255 or above (WAA and WBPX are not supported).
+- Green-GO device using at least [firmware](https://manual.greengoconnect.com/en/release-notes/firmware/) v5.0.3.0255 or above.
 - Get the [osc-remote.gg5t](https://github.com/bitfocus/companion-module-greengo-intercom/blob/master/osc-remote.gg5t) script and add it to your configuration.
 - Use the integrated script editor to adjust the `remoteIP` (Companion) and `controlPort` to fit your needs.
 - Compile the script to create a binary script for your device(s).